-6.3 Grievance Procedures.
+- 6.3 Grievance Procedures.
 Employees complaining of violations of this Article by the University may present such claims to the Office of Institutional Equity (OIE).
 Employees may grieve violations of this Article, but all such grievances shall be handled by the Office of Institutional Equity ("OIE") and will not be subject to the normal timelines in the Grievance Procedures and Arbitrations Article 20.
 Academic Affairs shall determine whether it is possible separate an alleged violation of this Article from alleged violations of other Articles.
 If this is possible, the alleged violation of this Article shall be investigated by OIE and the other alleged violations will be subject to the grievance procedures in the Assignment of Responsibilities or Grievance Procedures Articles 9 or 20.
-If it is not possible to separate the alleged violations of this Article from alleged violations of this Article from alleged violations of the Assignment of Responsibilities or Grievance Procedures Procedures in the Assignment of responsibilities of this Article from alleged violations of another Article, the alleged violations of this Article from alleged violations of the Article, the alleged violations are heard under the grievance procedures in the Assignment of Responsibilities or Grievance Procedures Articles.
-The timeline for the grievance process begins one business day after the employee receives the OIE finding.

-(a) Grievances must indicate on the filing form which protected class(es), if any, are alleged to be discriminated against.
+If it is not possible to separate the alleged violations of this Article from alleged violations of another Article, the alleged violations of this Article shall be investigated by OIE first, before any remaining alleged violations are heard under the grievance procedures in the Assignment of Responsibilities or Grievance Procedures Articles.
+The timeline for the grievance process begins one business day after the employee receives the OIE finding. - (a) Grievances must indicate on the filing form which protected class(es), if any, are alleged to be discriminated against.